denniscwylie/sarks/sarks_vignette.md

 Notice that the names of the simulated sequences are just the (string representations of) the numbers "0" through "29".

-Now let’s look at the simulatedScores:
+Now let’s look at the `simulatedScores`:

 ```R
 simulatedScores